NineBeans2/NineBeans2.github.io/_talks/2025-04-21-parallelspin.md

 collection: talks
 type: "Talk"
 permalink: /talks/2025-04-21-parallelspin
-venue: "2025 Annual Academic Meeting of the Gravitational and Relativistic Astrophysics Section of the Chinese Physical Society"
+venue: "Annual Academic Meeting of the Gravitational and Relativistic Astrophysics Section of the Chinese Physical Society in 2025"
 date: 2025-04-21
 location: "Kunming, China"
 ---